-These funds support academic research and creative activity by St. Cloud State University undergraduate and graduate students under the direction of a St. Cloud State University faculty member.
+These funds support academic research and creative activity by St. Cloud State University undergraduate and graduate students.
+Oversight is provided through guidance by a St. Cloud State University professor, who serves as a faculty sponsor.

-All students accepting an award agree to present their project at the Student Research Colloquium which is held mid-April each year.
-The intent to present and abstract deadlines are February 15 and March 1, respectively, in each year of the colloquium.
+All students accepting an award must agree to present their project at the Student Research Colloquium which is held mid-April each year.
+The intent to present deadline is February 15th each year.
 Failure to present at the Student Research Colloquium may require repayment of the Student Research Funds received.

 A brief overview of the student research fund application review process will be provided as well as guidance on how to write a better proposal.
 Come prepared to ask questions related to your specific funding needs.